-Sanitary Sewer Rent Sanitary Sewer Fund
+Sanitary Sewer Rent

-The 2022 Township Manager Recommended Budget includes an increase to the sewer rent to \$8.90.
+Sanitary Sewer Fund (#002) The 2022 Board Approved Budget includes an increase to the sewer rent to \$8.89 per 1,000 gallons.
 The fee increase amount is a breakeven calculation that incorporates the necessary expenditures (RHM being the largest) and estimated water consumption.
 In spite of the fee increases in 2018 - 2020, the revenue generated still falls short of keeping up with expenses.
 The table below shows the sewer rent rate history going back to 2012.
 Please see the Sewer Fund #002 detail later in this budget report for more information on the fund, its activity and future rate considerations.

-Stormwater Fee Fund (#004)

-The Board Approved Budget keeps the stormwater fee at the original amount of \$29.00 per unit.
+Stormwater Fee Fund (#004) The Board Approved Budget keeps the stormwater fee at the original amount of \$29.00 per unit.
 When adopted, the Township pledged to keep the fee at \$29.00 per unit for the first five years.
-2021 marks the eighth year that the fee will be levied.
+2022 marks the ninth year that the fee will be levied.
 The stormwater fee and associated expenses are accounted for in the Township's Stormwater Management Fund #004.